-- Heat 2 tablespoons peanut oil in a pan.
+- Heat 2 tablespoons peanut oil in a skillet or frying pan.
 Place 4 to 5 sabudana tikki in the pan.
 Fry them on medium heat.

 - Flip a couple of times more till they are crisp and golden from both sides.
 If required you can add 1 to 2 tablespoons more oil.

-- Drain the fried sabudana cutlet on kitchen paper towels.
+- Place the fried sabudana cutlet on kitchen paper towels.
 Fry the remaining batch in the same way adding 1 to 2 tablespoons more oil.

 - Serve sabudana tikki hot or warm with fasting a satvik green chutney or coconut chutney.